 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Store this drug in a safe place where children cannot see or reach it, and where other people cannot get to it.
 A locked box or area may help keep this drug safe.
 Keep all drugs away from pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

-- After taking blister packs out of the carton, store in the plastic travel case that comes with this drug.
+- Store blister packs in the plastic case that comes with this drug.